Teaching and Learning of Phonics and Spelling in EYFS and KS1

-By the end of reception children are expected to be at least secure in phase 3.
+By the end of reception children are expected to be at least secure in phase 3 or Unit 2.

 Key Stage 1, Yrs 1 & 2:

-By the end of year one to be secure in phase 5.
+By the end of year one to be secure in phase 5 or Unit 5.

-Children at the beginning of year two review Phase 5 before moving onto Phase 6.
+Children at the beginning of year two review Phase 5 (units 3 to 5) before moving onto Phase 6.

 - Children requiring extra support are taught every day in a discrete lesson for 20 minutes.

 Children’s progress in developing and applying their phonic knowledge is carefully assessed and monitored.
-Children are tracked using the Letters and Sounds Progress Tracking sheet.
+Children are tracked using the Animphonics unit assessment tracking sheets.
 Teachers use daily phonics sessions to monitor children’s progress and assess children through their writing and reading.